stefanoborini/book-modelviewcontroller/04_advanced_mvc/mvc_testing.md

 Detail the challenges of asynchronous component in testing

+A major problem resulting from a complex View is the difficulty of testing.
+Visual components tend to be more complex to test, because they require simulation of User interaction.
+Toolkits provide techniques to create events programmatically, but their handling depends on the event loop being executed.
+The blocking nature of its execution makes it impractical in a test setting.

 Testing a GUI application is generally complex, due to the large number of interactions that the user may potentially choose to perform.
 Manual testing is tedious and error-prone, and simulating user events can open problems relative to their intrinsic asynchronous nature,